“Art is transferring feeling from one heart to another”

 ~ Leo Tolstoy

-These selections reflect the diversity of my past roles, interests, and skill sets.
-They showcase the flexibility of my writing style and my approach to composition and the teaching of writing.
-In my tutorials, classes, and editorial services, I draw from this broad scope to assist students and clients on a wide variety of topics, across multiple genres and formats, to address a range of audiences.
+These selections reflect the diversity of my past roles, interests, and skill sets and the tenacity of my passions and activism.
+They showcase the flexibility of my writing style, my approach to composition and the teaching of writing, and my personal beliefs and political ideals.
+In my strategic communications, classes, coaching, workshops, and editorial services, I draw from this broad scope and deep well to assist individuals and organizations, across multiple genres and platforms, to address a range of audiences.

 These pieces demonstrate the versatility of my writing and the breadth of my creative process and output.

 ~ Poem, “paradise burns”

 ~ Poem, “Overture”